PreHospen – prescribing early care

 “But there is work going on about procuring IT systems in the Västra Götaland region, where I have been involved in my role as a researcher”, Magnus Andersson Hagiwara says.

 Military care is also covered by PreHospen’s research.
-Kristina Lundberg, doctoral student in caring science at the University of Borås and Jönköping University, is finishing her thesis on ethics among licenced healthcare professionals in the Swedish Armed Forces.
+Kristina Lundberg, doctoral student in caring science at the University of Borås and Jönköping University, is finishing her thesis on ethics among licensed healthcare professionals in the Swedish Armed Forces.
 Physicians and nurses follow ethic codes about helping all people and not cause harm.
 In a military context, these ethics codes may come in conflict with tasks of the Swedish Armed Forces.
 If it is needed to kill another human being, this may cause ethical conflicts.

 In the US and UK, the ethical discussion about military medical staff’s role has grown since the war against terrorism broke out after September 11, 2001, when physicians participated in interrogations with methods bordering on torture.
 According to Kristina Lundberg, the ethical dilemmas in the Swedish Armed Forces are of a different nature, but can be even harder to handle since the boundaries are unclear.